Test Infrastructure

 Packaging Recommendations

-This is test infrastructure code, therefore it should be package as test type artifacts.
+This is infrastructure code for testing, therefore, it should be package as test type artifacts.
 The parent pom should provide all the necessary bits for packaging the test infrastructure.

 Using The New Test Infrastructure